 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.

-We are currently reviewing our website intending to make it fully WCAG 2.1 AA compliant by September 2020.
+We are currently reviewing our website intending to make it WCAG 2.1 AA compliant by September 2020.
 This is part of a project to replace the code of our website, which began rolling out in July 2019, and will fix many of the issues below.

 Using the tab key to move around some pages can go in unexpected directions or miss out content.
 The focus area is not always highlighted.
 This fails WCAG 2.1 success criteria 2.1 (Keyboard), 2.4.7 (Focus visible), 3.2.1 (Focus).

 Some forms are not correctly labelled

 In December 2019, we started to implement new code for our forms.
 Until we update all of our forms, there will be failures in WCAG 2.1 success criteria 1.3.1 (Info and Relationships), 3.3 (Input Assistance), 4.1.2 (Name, Role, Value).